microsoftgraph/python3-connect-rest-sample/README.md

 6. Start the development server by running ```python manage.py runserver```.
 7. Navigate to ```http://127.0.0.1:8000/``` in your web browser.

 To learn more about the sample, see [Python walkthrough on graph.microsoft.io](http://graph.microsoft.io/docs/platform/python).

+<a name="contributing"></a>
+## Contributing ##

+If you'd like to contribute to this sample, see [CONTRIBUTING.MD](/CONTRIBUTING.md).

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Questions and comments